ethanchung936/ethanchung936/README.md

 - Reach me at **ethanchung936@gmail.com**

+- I developed industrytraining.ca last summer for my internship and was the sole developer on the project

 - Below you will find a collection of my personal and school projects

 <p align="left">